Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 ## Referendum format

-Users can submit votes to any nodes that allow it.
+Users can submit referenda to any nodes that allow it.
 A referendum consists out of the question and multiple options to choose from, as well as 3 milestones, where the referendum starts, when holding starts and when it is over.
 There is also a number on how many options may be chosen, which allows multiple-choice votes if >1.
 Last but not least there is a description field that might contain additional data

 ### Detailed format